Code of Conduct & School Policies | Yoga Vidya Mandiram

 • Direct Bank Transfer: If you want to avoid carrying cash or going to the ATM, online banking is possible.
 Please make sure you make a transfer before your arrival to ensure the amount arrives before the course starts and that you are able to deal with the bank if there is any issue with the transfer.
 Please note that any bank charges for the oversea transfer is your responsibility and should not be charged or deducted from the transferred amount.

 • PayPal: Payment via PayPal is possible but you would be subjected to 6% additional transaction fee.
+Fee is subject to changes announced by the payment platform.

 Yoga Vidya Mandiram reserves the right to make changes to payment options and policy at any time.